My Bloody Valentine poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This indicates the protagonist's commitment to Tom decides to stay in Harmony despite the painful memories and hostility.
 The killings begin again, forcing Tom into the investigation and confrontation with his past guilt., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: Evidence increasingly points to Tom as the killer.
+Structural examination shows that this crucial beat False defeat: Evidence increasingly points to Tom as the killer.
 He has blackouts and finds blood on his clothes.
 The town and Axel turn against him, raising stakes as Tom questions his own sanity and guilt., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 Tom fully commits to confronting the killer in the mines, synthesizing his knowledge of the mine layout with newfound courage.
 The revelation: Axel is the killer, driven mad by jealousy and the original trauma., demonstrating the transformation achieved throughout the journey.